DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/schedule.md

    Project 4: Due 10/15 – Implement common audio for common game scenarios.
 Use your sounds from project 3.

+   **Friday 10/8**

+   * Present SFX projects
+   * Audio Mixer
+      * Audio Mixer Groups
+      * Views and snapshots
+      * Effects
+      * Send and Receive
+      * Duck volume - AKA sidechain compression
+      * See FPS Microgame for a more complex mixer example

    </td>
   </tr>
   <tr>